-Little lamb, who made thee?
+Little Lamb, who make thee

-Does thou know who made thee,
+Dost thou know who made thee,

 Gave thee life, and bid thee feed

 By the stream and o'er the mead;

 Gave thee clothing of delight,

-Softest clothing, woolly, bright;
+Softest clothing, wolly, bright;

 Gave thee such a tender voice,

 Making all the vales rejoice?

-Little lamb, who made thee?
+Little Lamb, who made thee?

-Does thou know who made thee?
+Dost thou know who made thee?

-Little lamb, I'll tell thee; Little lamb, I'll tell thee: He is called by thy name, For He calls Himself a Lamb.
-He is meek, and He is mild, He became a little child.
+Little Lamb, I'll tell thee; Little Lamb, I'll tell thee: He is called by thy name, For He calls Himself a Lamb He is meek, and He is mild, He became a little child.
 I a child, and thou a lamb, We are called by His name.
-Little lamb, God bless thee!
-Little lamb, God bless thee!
+Little Lamb, God bless thee!
+Little Lamb, God bless thee!